HIGHLIGHTS

 - Full

-board on the ship - breakfast, lunch, dinner, snacks
+board on ship

 - Free